Qin2007/RealmTester1/readme.md

 [download python from python.org](https://www.python.org/downloads/) and make python install `requirements.txt` (`pip install -r requirements.txt` or the path to that file)

+note that this will need to set up a web server to localhost:8080. which is how the user interface is displayed. to actually see your realm conversation go to that domain

 # yaml config

 in the yaml configuration you write the exact convocation you want your characters to have (profile images not